 - feeling sluggish, hazy, foggy or groggy

 - you don’t ‘feel right’ or you are ‘feeling down’

 Most people with a concussion will recover quickly and fully.
 However, for some people signs and symptoms of concussion can last for days, weeks or longer.
 Continued observation is important.
 In all cases of suspected concussion, we recommend referral to a medical or healthcare professional for guidance.

-Rest is the cornerstone of concussion treatment.
-Complete rest for a minimum of 24 hours is recommended following a hit to the head.
+While planned rest and fatigue management are still a cornerstone of the concussion recovery process, recent research suggests that some active rehabilitation is also important for those impacted.
+Complete rest for 24 hours is recommended following a hit to the head.
 Unlike a broken arm, or other injuries that you can feel with your hands or see on an X-ray, you can’t see a concussion.
 It is a disruption of how the brain works.
 It is not a bruise to the brain, which is why brain CAT scans and MRIs appear normal with most concussions.
 An injury that cannot be seen must be monitored with a gradual return to normal activity.

 - No TV